mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

   file on its own line and save it.

 If you need to change the key at any time, you can remove and re-add the mirror to generate a new key.
-You'll have to update the other repository with the new key to keep the mirror running.
+Update the other repository with the new key to keep the mirror running.

 NOTE: